 The train was made up of fruit cars from California and I happened to select a car where the ice compartment had not been re-iced, a car full of lemons.
 That I could take.

 As near as I could determine, I was the only vagrant aboard and being a fruit train, I surmised we were going to move rapidly toward the eastern market.
 The ice compartment that was to be my home for several days is on the end of an insulated box car.
-It is the width of the car and about 3 ft. deep into the car cavity.
+It is the width of the car and about 3 feet deep into the car cavity.
 Instead of a solid wall between the end compartment and the fruit, a divider similar to a chain link fence is used.
 An annoying item was the floor which appeared to be made out of corrugated roofing.
 After spending time laying on the floor, your back felt like a washboard.

 The only light you have in the interior is what comes through the overhead hatches - hinged doors to provide access for ice and us unscheduled passengers.
 A ladder is provided on one wall for access.
 In rainy weather you must close one of the two hatches and leave the other one slightly ajar.
 Since the hatches can be locked from the outside only, you must devise a scheme to prevent being trapped inside without any way of exiting.
 I had picked up a piece of board that extended across the opening that would prevent closing without removing same, which would surely allow time for me to yell.
 However no incidents occurred.